hellstorm-software/Kult-Rising/readme.md

 - <i>fixed an issue that caused wave 2 to continue respawning indefinitely</i>
 - <i>fixed an issue that caused wave 2 to stop spawning before the boss</i>
 - <i>adjusted position of barricade in demo hub</i>
+- <i>fixed a bug that caused entity to spawn before entering hallway</i>
 ----------------------------------------------------------

 <h2>2024 [DEC]</h2>